Journey to the Past: Stage version

 The song appears in the stage musical adaptation of the film, which premiered on Broadway at the Broadhurst Theatre on April 24, 2017.
 "Journey to the Past" is one of five songs retained from the film.
-In addition to originating the role of Anastasia, actress Christy Altomare recorded "Journey to the Past" for the show's original Broadway cast album, which she specifically asked to record last so that afterward she could then "walk out into the streets of New York having just sung it.".
-Altomare had grown up singing the song constantly ever since learning that Callaway, of whom she had been a fan since seeing her perform in the musical Cats (1981), had sung the song in the movie.
+In addition to originating the role of Anastasia, actress Christy Altomare recorded "Journey to the Past" for the show's original Broadway cast album, which she specifically asked to record last so that afterward she could then "walk out into the streets of New York having just sung it".
+Altomare had grown up singing the song constantly ever since learning that Callaway, of whom she had been a fan since seeing her perform in the musical Cats (1981), had sung the song in the film.
 Ahrens claims that adapting Anastasia for the stage helped her realize the true impact the song has had on listeners and fans, recalling the audience's reaction to hearing "Journey to the Past" for the first time.
 Actor Derek Klena, who plays Dimitry in the production, identified "Journey to the Past" as one of the songs "that stick in everyone's head when they think about Anastasia", describing it as his favorite song and scene in the original film.
 The show's producers heavily used "Journey to the Past" to promote the musical, particularly its opening bars, including in its first teaser trailer.
 In February 2017, Altomare sang "Journey to the Past" at the University of Cincinnati's College-Conservatory of Music, her alma mater, accompanied by the university's CCM Philharmonia Orchestra.
 The first official live performance of a song from the stage production, Altomare donned a black and white gown for the performance, which the producers filmed and uploaded to YouTube, where it garnered over 510,000 views almost immediately.
 Pretty 52 called Altomare's performance "spellbinding".
-On April 26, 2017, Altomare performed the song live on The Today Show accompanied by a full orchestra, as part of the program's "Best of Broadway" week.
+On April 26 the same year, Altomare performed the song live on The Today Show accompanied by a full orchestra, as part of the program's "Best of Broadway" week.
+After the November 29, 2017 performance of the show, Altomare performed the song following the curtain call with the animated film's sequence projected behind her to commemorate the film's 20th anniversary.